ramvilsil/summary-theatrecms/README.md

 ## Stories

-I'll go over stories I worked on.
+I'll go over some stories I worked on.

 - <a href="#ui-styling">UI Styling</a>